MHindermann/mas/text/text.md

 First, the suggestions to the top 500 keywords were manually verified.
 These keywords account for 14'996 occurrences or 40.638% of the total occurrences and thus constitute an effective lever.

 Second, systematic biases were identified and removed.
-The most prevalent bias was an due to a suggestion's type.
+The most prevalent bias was due to a suggestion's type.
 As stated above, the reconciliation service API was not constrained by type but had access to the complete Wikidata database.
 Since Wikidata is an ontology that encompasses everything, it also features types whose concepts cannot qualify as subject terms (at least in the present context).
 The most prominent example is the type Q13442814 "scholarly article".
 Wikidata contains the metadata of many scholarly articles.
 Now, for some of our keywords, there is a scholarly article with a title that exactly matches the keyword; and since there is no restriction concerning the type, the scholarly article is suggested with high confidence (see [https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation-Service-API) for details).
 To generalize, suggestions with types whose concepts are proper names are usually incorrect.
 Based on this observation, suggestions with types such as "scholarly article", "clinical trial", and "scientific journal" were rejected.[^4] Suggestions types such as  "human", "album", and "commune of France" were manually verified (i.e., checked for correctness).[^5]

 [^4]: The complete list includes "academic journal", "open access journal", "thesis", "doctoral thesis", and "natural number".
 [^5]: The complete list includes "film", "musical group", "business", "literary work", "television series", "organization", "family name", "written work", "video game", "single, television series episode", "painting", , "city of the United States", "magazine", "studio album", "year", "nonprofit organization", "border town", "international organization", "political party", "software", "song", "website", "article comic strip", "collection", "commune of Italy", "fictional human", "film", "government agency", "village", "academic journal article", "female given name", and "poem".